Before starting the Sydney Child Health Program (SCHP)

-Most documents can be uploaded to on the website on your Profile page or sent by email.
+Documents and Assessments can be uploaded to on the website on your Profile page on the magga website.

 What does ‘certified copy’ mean?

-A certified copy is a copy of an original document that has been verified as being a true copy after the original document has been sighted by an authorised person.
-In Australia a Justice of the Peace (JP) is recognised as an authorised person.
+A certified copy is a copy of an original document that has been sighted and verified as being a true copy by an authorised person.
+In Australia, a Justice of the Peace (JP) is recognised as an authorised person.

-For international applicants at established sites, you may ask a DCH / IPPC Tutor to be the ‘authorised person’ to sight your original educational qualifications and verify / sign the copy as a true copy of the original and email the certified copy.
+For international applicants at established sites, you may ask the program tutor to be the ‘authorised person’ to sight your original educational qualifications and verify / sign the copy as a true copy of the original and email the certified copy.
 Original qualifications must be translated into English, and then certified as a true copy of the original.